What Is a Foot Stress Fracture?

-Many people suffer from bouts of heel pain.
-For more information, contact Darline Kulhan, DPM of Scarsdale Foot Specialists PC.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Activities where too much pressure is put on the feet can cause stress fractures.
+To learn more, contact Darline Kulhan, DPM from Scarsdale Foot Specialists PC.
+Our doctor can provide the care you need to keep your pain free and on your feet.

 If you have any questions please contact our office located in Scarsdale, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.